KingMaina/AirBnB_clone_v2/README.md

-All SQL keywords should be in uppercase (SELECT, WHERE…) A README.md file, at the root of the folder of the project, is mandatory The length of your files will be tested using wc
+All SQL keywords should be in uppercase (SELECT, WHERE…) A README.md file, at the root of the folder of the project, is mandatory The length of your files will be tested using wc GitHub
+There should be one project repository per group.
+If you clone/fork/whatever a partner’s project repository with the same name before the second deadline, you risk a 0% score.

+More Info

+Comments for your SQL file:
+$ cat my_script.sql
+-- first 3 students in the Batch ID=3
+-- because Batch 3 is the best!
+SELECT id, name FROM students WHERE batch_id = 3 ORDER BY created_at DESC LIMIT 3;
+$